This review examines the offerings that will be found at www.robwaterhouse.com.au.

 Money Back Racing

 The site was leading with a promotion for the first three races at an upcoming Randwick race meeting.
-The cap on the money back was $50 and anyone who claimed the money back would receive bonus bets.
+The cap on the money back if your horse runs second or third was $50 and anyone who claimed the money back would receive bonus bets.
+View the website to view all T&C's re all promotions to see if you are eligible.

 We are seeing this sort of promotion more frequently than we had in the past.
 Robwaterhouse.com.au and others have this type of promotion to encourage punters to bet on the early races, rather than holding out for the big races nearer the end of a meeting.